William Johnston Armfield

 William Johnston "Billy" Armfield IV (November 3, 1934 – July 11, 2016) was an American textile business executive and philanthropist.

 Early life and education

-William Johnston Armfield IV was born on November 3, 1934 in Asheboro, North Carolina to William Johnston Armfield III and Elizabeth Allen Armfield.
-His family were parishioners at West Market Street United Methodist Church.
-He was educated at Woodberry Forest School in Virginia where he played football, golf, was captain of the varsity soccer team and a member of the German club and monitor board.
-He graduated from Woodberry in 1952 and earned a bachelor of science degree in business administration from the University of North Carolina at Chapel Hill in 1956.
-After graduation from college, he served two years in the United States Army.
+William Johnston Armfield IV was born on November 3, 1934, in Asheboro, North Carolina to William Johnston Armfield III and Elizabeth Allen Armfield.
+His family was parishioners at West Market Street United Methodist Church.
+He was educated at Woodberry Forest School in Virginia where he played football and golf, was captain of the varsity soccer team, and was a member of the German club and monitor board.
+He graduated from Woodberry in 1952 and earned a Bachelor of Science degree in business administration from the University of North Carolina at Chapel Hill in 1956.
+After graduation from college, he served two years in the United States Army joining as a private and serving at Fort Jackson, South Carolina.
 He went on to receive a master of business administration from Harvard Business School in 1962.
 In 2009 he was conferred with an honorary Doctor of Laws degree from the University of North Carolina at Chapel Hill.